 A study by the Spectrum Gaming Group in January 2021, prepared for the New York State Gaming Commission, found massive potential if online gaming was legalized.

 They found that New York’s economy could grow as much as $4.6 billion with the legalization of online gaming.
-They also estimated that a legalized mixed online and brick-and-mortar sports gambling market in the state would generate up to $1.14 billion in annual gross gaming revenue (GGR).
+They also estimated that a legalized mixed online and brick-and-mortar sports betting market in the state would generate up to $1.14 billion in annual gross gaming revenue (GGR).

 When it came to online poker, the potential annual GGR was expected to be between $50-$70 million.
 These statistics and figures were based on the similarities between the New York gambling market and the nearby New Jersey gambling market.